preaudc/tech-articles/NullSafeJoins.md

 ## Appendix

-Here is an alternative version of the null safe equi-join, which is based on the property that the equality test between array of columns is null safe by default!
+Here is an alternative version of the null safe equi-join, which is based on the property that the equality test between two array of columns is null safe by default!
 ```scala
 // Null safe equi-join - alternative solution
 // Join between df1 and df2 using a join expression with an equality test between array of columns.